Sarah-Bue/budget-buddy/README.md

 ### Flowchart

-During the initial planning phase, [Lucidchart](https://www.lucidchart.com/) was used to create a flowchart for the program to ensure a clear path for the user when navigating the menu.
+During the initial planning phase, [Lucidchart](https://www.lucidchart.com/) was used to create a flowchart for the program to ensure a clear path for users when navigating the menu.

 <details>
 <summary> Flowchart </summary>